asiasoul/Supply-Chain-Analysis/README.md

 The final model provides a data-backed roadmap for carrier optimization.
 By flagging high-risk shipments at the point of order, companies can proactively adjust shipping modes or carriers to mitigate delays.

 ---
-*Developed by [Marshal Davis], IBM Certified Data Analyst & Logistics Specialist.*# Supply-Chain-Analysis
+*Developed by Marshal Davis, IBM Certified Data Analyst & Logistics Specialist.*# Supply-Chain-Analysis